Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: energy identities and integrated decay estimates

 where $|\slashed D\phi|^{2}:=|D_{\hat e_1}\phi|^{2}+|D_{\hat e_2}\phi|^{2}$ and $\simeq$ denotes equivalence up to constants depending only on $M$.
-In particular, $E^{T}$ is nonnegative but degenerates at the horizon because $1-\mu$ vanishes at $r=2M$.
+In this case, $E^{T}$ is nonnegative but degenerates at the horizon because $1-\mu$ vanishes at $r=2M$.
 Since the energy-momentum tensor depends only on $(F,\phi)$, the above identity is gauge invariant.
-Moreover, because the Lorenz gauge condition and the Gauss constraint propagate under the evolution (see Section~\ref{subsec:initial-data}), the conserved energy identity is consistent with the gauge-fixed formulation used throughout the paper.
+In addition, because the Lorenz gauge condition and the Gauss constraint propagate under the evolution (see Section~\ref{subsec:initial-data}), the conserved energy identity is consistent with the gauge-fixed formulation used throughout the paper.

 The rotation fields $\Omega_1,\Omega_2,\Omega_3$ are Killing vector fields of the Schwarzschild spacetime.
-In particular,
+In this case,

 Since the rotation fields $\Omega_j$ are Killing, no \emph{metric} commutator errors arise when commuting with geometric operators.
 For the gauge-covariant wave operator $\square_A:=D^\mu D_\mu$, the commutator produces only lower-order terms coming from the curvature $F$.
-More precisely, for any smooth scalar $\psi$ one has schematically
+More explicitly, for any smooth scalar $\psi$ one has up to lower-order terms

 and, for the Maxwell equation with source $J(\phi)$,